- ideas for an interesting weekend

 If you’re already in the Polish Aviators’ Park and you’re a bit hungry – this is a great place to start the foodtruck tour.
 Near Polish Aviators’ Park and Tauron Arena you can try, among others, Asian dishes, burgers or delicious waffles called “gofry”.
 Another point of your route can be food trucks in the Jewish district – Kazimierz.
 On St. Wawrzyniec Street you can eat Cracow’s stuffed potatoes – kumpiry.
 You can end your culinary trip in the city center, on Krupnicza Street, where you will also find a place with delicious food, such as Spanish doughnuts or homemade ice-cream.

 4. Tyniec by bike

-Those who have a little more time can go a little further.
-A great plan to spend the May weekend is a bike tour.
-You can go to Tyniec to see the Benedictine Abbey or go a bit beyond Krakow - to Ojców.
+Those who have a bit more time can go a little further.
+A great plan to spend the weekend is a bike tour.
+You can go to Tyniec to see the Benedictine Abbey or go a bit beyond Krakow – to Ojców.